approov/quickstart-elixir-phoenix-absinthe-graphql-token-check/docs/APPROOV_TOKEN_BINDING_QUICKSTART.md

   ],
 ```

-This will enable to retrieve the `X_Approov_Token` header from the http request that establishes the socket connection and will make it available under the second parameter in the `connect/2` callback when implementing the `PhoenixSocket` behaviour, that usually is named as `connect_info`.
+This will enable to retrieve the `X_Approov_Token` header from the HTTPs request establishing the socket connection and will make it available under the second parameter in the `connect/2` callback when implementing the `PhoenixSocket` behaviour, that usually is named as `connect_info`.

-To perform the Approov token check when a websocket connection is established you need to modify the Phoenix socket behaviour implementation for `connect/2` to check the Approov token with a call to `ApproovToken.verify(connect_info, _approov_jwk())`, just like you have done before in the ApproovTokenPlug for protecting the http requests.
+To perform the Approov token check for when a websocket connection is established you need to modify the Phoenix socket behaviour implementation for `connect/2` to check the Approov token with a call to `ApproovToken.verify(connect_info, _approov_jwk())`, just like you have done before in the ApproovTokenPlug for protecting the HTTPs requests.

 Example of a simplified Phoenix Socket behaviour implementation with the Approov token check: